Thomas H. Colledge,

 2. Academic Programs: Developed the Engineering and

-Community Engagement Certificate which provides an
+Community Engagement Certificate which

 academic home for students engaging in Humanitarian Engineering efforts.